swyxio/spark-joy/README.md

 - ⭐ https://tablericons.com/ 937 Fully customizable free SVG icons
 - ⭐ https://icons.modulz.app/ Radix Icons - >250 15×15 icons designed by the Modulz team. - some great app icons
 - ⭐ https://feathericons.com/ clean and minimal markup
+  - "[Lucide](https://lucide.dev/) is a very active fork of Feather and what I’ve been using for the past few years instead.
+Feather is great as are their design guidelines, but it needs way way more icons.
+Lucide picks up beautifully where it left off."
 - https://iconoir.com/ free open source library with 1000+ SVG Icons, designed on a 24x24 pixels grid
 - https://iconic.app/
 - Google icons https://fonts.google.com/icons